Adityasharma081003/Bridgelab_2115200005/README.md

 Syntax: Use the cast operator (type).

+Boxing:
+the process of converting a Value Type variable (char, int etc.) to a Reference Type variable (object) is called Boxing.
+Boxing is an implicit conversion process in which object type (super type) is used.
+Value type variables are generally stored on the stack when they are local variables.
+When they are fields within a reference type, they are part of the heap-allocated memory for the reference type.

 Control Flow
 for Loop:
 The for loop is used when you know the number of iterations in advance.
 It consists of three parts: